ASTRO logo

 Facts for Kids

-Roberto Rossellini was an influential Italian film director, screenwriter, and producer known for his role in creating the Neorealism filmmaking style, which depicted real-life struggles and emotions.
+Roberto Rossellini was an influential Italian film director, known for his pioneering work in neorealism and profound contributions to cinematic storytelling.

 main image